-Let’s consider how autonomous drones help maintain an industrial site and lead to cost savings.
+Let’s consider how autonomous drones can help prevent failures and lead to industrial site maintenance cost savings.

 Regular site inspections help maximize production